The Hans Sloane and Sloane McClay Awards

 Following graduation I moved to Southampton as I wanted to experience working as a doctor outside of Northern Ireland.
 I completed my basic medical training in the Wessex region and then secured a training number in Nephrology in North Thames, London.
 Following two years of clinical training at Imperial and the Royal Free I went on to undertake a PhD in Clinical Pharmacology and Nephrology at UCL, which I was awarded in 2015.
 My research interests are in kidney transplantation and specifically in simple interventions which improve outcomes for patients.

-Following three years of dedicated research time I completed my clinical training at the Wessex Kidney Centre prior to being appointed as a Consultant.
+Following three years of dedicated research time I completed my clinical training at the Wessex Kidney Center prior to being appointed as a Consultant.
 I am currently in the process of applying for a NIHR postdoctoral research fellowship.
-I have been part of the trial steering committee of a multicentre multinational randomised controlled trial, the Renal Protection Against Ischaemia Reperfusion (REPAIR) in transplantation which looked at the effectiveness of a simple, safe and virtually free intervention, remote ischaemic preconditioning (RIPC) in improving kidney function following transplantation.
+I have been part of the trial steering committee of a multicentre multinational randomized controlled trial, the Renal Protection Against Ischaemia Reperfusion (REPAIR) in transplantation which looked at the effectiveness of a simple, safe and virtually free intervention, remote ischaemic preconditioning (RIPC) in improving kidney function following transplantation.
 I have presented research at international meetings, the highlight being presenting the long term results of REPAIR at the American Society of Nephrology High Impact Clinical Trials session, the most highly regarded forum in the field of clinical research in Nephrology.

 What did winning the Hans Sloane award mean to you?